OrfeasZ/ZKntSDK/README.md

 Alternatively, after entering the nix develop shell and fetching xwin, you can start CLion from the same shell and work on the project there.

+The commands above assume you have Nix installed and available.
+If you do not, have a look at `flake.nix` for what dependencies you need.

 ## Contributing